-All of the Community Solar Companies listed on this flyer offer 10% savings, so how should I choose a Community Solar Project?
+How should I choose a Community Solar Project?
 Contact the companies and see which project is likely to be ready to ‘go live’ soon.
-You are eligible for any Community Solar project anywhere in NYSEG Zone C*.
+You are eligible for a Community Solar project anywhere in NYSEG Zone C*.
 In fact, some projects are open to all who live in any NYSEG utility zone.
 Call and learn what is available for you.

 What if I already have solar panels on my property?
-Unfortunately, at this time, you are not eligible to enroll in a Community Solar project.
+Unfortunately, at this time, if your panels are grid connected, you are not eligible to enroll in a Community Solar project.
 If you require more electricity than your panels produce, consider enrolling with a 100% renewable ESCO to meet the remainder of your needs.
-Visit our resource page to view the latest chart of 100% Renewable ESCOs available.
+Call 607-342-3159 and ask for a chart of 100% Renewable ESCOs to be sent to you, or visit our resource page to view the latest chart of 100% Renewable ESCOs available.

 How will the billing work?
-You will see solar credits on your NYSEG bill and subsequently be invoiced by the Community Solar company for 90% of the value of the credits.
+You will see solar credits on your NYSEG bill and subsequently be invoiced by the Community Solar company for 90% (or 95% for Solar Farms NY) of the value of the credits.

 What happens if my situation changes such as needing more or less electricity or wanting to cancel for any reason?
 Contact your Community Solar company to make the change as soon as you can, as it may take a few months to make the necessary adjustment.